xray-imaging/2bm-docs/docs/source/procedures/item_014.rst

    * - 6
      - Compute the measured energy from Bragg's law.
      - :math:`E_{meas} = 12.3984 / (2d \cdot \sin\theta_B)`.
-       Report ``offset = E_meas - nominal_energy_keV``.
+       Report ``E_meas`` and ``Delta = E_meas - nominal_energy_keV``
+       (the latter is for human comparison only — it is NOT stored as an offset).
    * - 7
-     - Apply offset correction to the monochromator control software, if required.
-     - **How the offset is folded into the saved per-energy table is the scope of cora ENERGY-8 — not in this procedure's scope.**
+     - Update the calibration table — direct update via ``energy add``, no separate offset stored anywhere.
+     - Two operator-choice options: (a) tweak optics until the rocking-curve peak hits the nominal energy, then ``energy add --energy <nominal>`` overwrites the existing row with the corrected positions; (b)
+       ``energy add --energy <measured>`` adds a new calibrated row at the measured value, leaving the existing row in place.
+       See :doc:`../ops/item_022` step 7 for the explicit CLI invocations. **The cora ENERGY-8 question's "offset folded back vs applied separately" framing does not match the actual mechanism — there is no offset state.**
    * - 8
      - Verify calibration: repeat the procedure at a second energy (e.g. 19 or 21 keV) to check linearity / consistency.
-     - Procedure passes if the second-energy offset is within operator-set tolerance of the first.
+     - Procedure passes if the second-energy ``Delta`` (after the step-7 update) is within operator-set tolerance.

 Postconditions